sephbin/project-perseus/README.md

 ## Project Structure

 `core` - Core app.
-Contains the core application logic/functionality of the project.
+Contains the core application logic of the project.
-`projectperseus` - Base Django project/settings/etc. No functionality.
+`projectperseus` - Base Django project/settings/etc. No application logic.
 `static` - Static files.
 Folder should remain empty in version control by way of the included .gitignore file.
 `web_api` - Web API relvant code.
 Contains only the web API functionality.
 Views, serializers, etc - no application logic.